Careers360 Logo

 5. Is class 11 Biology tough?

-Students might find Class 11 Biology tough at first because the syllabus is detailed and the concepts are new.
+Students might find Class 11 NCERT Biology Syllabus tough at first because the syllabus is detailed and the concepts are new.
 It needs regular study, understanding of processes, and practice of diagrams.
 With the help of NCERT books and revision, it becomes easier over time.

 Articles